SierraSoftworks/blog/src/licenses/general.md

 ```
 This licence shall apply to all versions, editions and future updates to Sierra Softworks
-software and consistutes a legal agreement between you (the "Licensee") and Sierra Softworks
+software and constitutes a legal agreement between you (the "Licensee") and Sierra Softworks
 (the "Licensor").

 By installing, running or downloading the Licensor's software, making use of the Licensor's